maurodch/mbqd-website/content/teaching/2021-QC-and-QI/index.md

 - Quantum computing hardware overview
 - Quantum information theory: basic concepts

-Dates and time: Mondays 14-16h, online on zoom (link will we provided in the exercise group system), Tutorials: Wedneday and Thursday afternoon
+Dates and time: Mondays 14-16h, online on zoom (link will be provided in the exercise group system), Tutorials: Wednesday and Thursday afternoon

-Courese requirements: Basics knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.
+Course requirements: Basics knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.

 Mode of examination: The grade will be based on a written exam.

 Literature:
-- Nilesen and Chuang: Quantum computation and quantum information
+- Nielsen and Chuang: Quantum computation and quantum information
 - Watrous: The Theory of Quantum Information
 - Wilde: From Classical to Quantum Shannon Theory
 - Bengtsson and Życzkowski: Geometry of Quantum States